 Step D. Every detail in a replica painting counts

 For a reproduction of a famous painting to be worthy of the original work, the artist will take care of every detail of the work as the original master intended.

-Sometimes the artists choose to omit certain details to concentrate on the most visible or notorious points of the work, since ultimately it is not about making an oil photocopy.
+Sometimes the artists choose to omit certain details to concentrate on the most visible or notorious points of the work, since ultimately it is not about making an exact oil photocopy.

 However, a good company and a good artist will always choose to correct the specific details requested by their clients.

 For example, in this replica of the Lady of Shalott, the Mexican client did not accept the initial level of detail in the mantle that the artist had produced.
 This was the final reply that our client welcomed: